A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

 In summary, working memory in foundation agents serves as the agent’s online workspace, realized through the active context under strict capacity constraints.
 Rather than treating longer context windows as the sole solution, existing work shows that sustaining coherent long-horizon reasoning depends on selectively retaining and manipulating task-relevant state during execution.
-This shift reframes working memory from a passive context buffer to an actively managed computational resource.
-As agents scale to longer horizons and more complex interaction settings, progress in working memory will increasingly hinge on principled state selection and transformation, rather than unbounded context expansion.
+This shift reframes working memory from a passive context buffer into a self-managed workspace: mirroring the broader evolution of agent memory from static, predefined mechanisms toward self-adaptive and self-evolving designs, the policies that govern working memory are increasingly learned and refined from the agent's own experience rather than fixed in advance.
+Working memory further serves as the gateway of this self-evolution loop, since short-term state must pass through it before being consolidated into episodic, semantic, or procedural memory, and the selection and abstraction performed at this stage determine which experiences the agent can later learn from (Section~\ref{sec:learned_policy}).
+As agents scale to longer horizons and more complex interaction settings, progress in working memory will therefore hinge on principled and increasingly self-evolving state selection and transformation, rather than unbounded context expansion.